Making money from YouTube videos is a dream for many content creators.

 - 1,000 subscribers

-These numbers show that a channel has an engaged audience.
+These numbers are key indicators that you’ve got an engaged audience.

-Creators can track their progress in YouTube Studio.
+You can keep an eye on your progress in YouTube Studio.

 Following the Rules

-Staying in the Partner Program means playing by YouTube’s rules.
+Staying in the Partner Program means sticking to YouTube’s community guidelines.

 - No community guideline strikes